ENGBMT 75313

 • radar-based biomedical signal processing

-• wearable data interpretation with machine learning
+• interpretation of wearable data with machine learning

 • feature crafting vs deep learning